ComposableTimeSeriesForestClassifier#

 get_tag(tag_name[, tag_value_default, ...])

-Get tag value from estimator class and dynamic tag overrides.
+Get tag value from instance, with tag level inheritance and overrides.

 get_tags()

-Get tags from estimator class and dynamic tag overrides.
+Get tags from instance, with tag level inheritance and overrides.

 get_test_params([parameter_set])